iskandarov-egor/mandelset/README.md

 * Can zoom up to the depth of about 2e-30
 * Utilizes the perturbation method, which allows it render faster and create deeper zooms than what the default single presicion float of WebGL 2.0 would allow
 * Supports multisampling to get smoother images
-* Allows to color the rendered fractal without completely re-rendering it
+* Allows to color the fractal with a gradient or a custom image
+* The rendered fractal can be colored without completely re-rendering it
-* Smooth panning and zooming without waiting for the new view to render completely
+* Smooth panning and zooming without waiting for the new view to render

 ## Gallery
 [![](./gallery/preview/1.jpg)](./gallery/1.jpg)